techidaily/site-ai-vdieo-software/source/_posts/2024-approved-download-videoleap-on-macbook-proair-easy-installation-steps.md

 With increasing movie maker software available on the market, it’s easier than ever before to get started in the world of video editing.
 However, you may still find it hard to get a proper movie maker for your kids.
 So we’ve made a [list of the top 10 best video editing apps for kids](https://tools.techidaily.com/wondershare/filmora/download/).

 In the list, we’ve covered some easy-to-use movie makers for Windows, Mac, Chromebook, and iOS and Android devices as well.
-In this article, I’ll introduce how to use this handy movie maker for kids [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)to make a video.
+In this article, I’ll introduce how to use this handy movie maker for kids [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) to make a video.

 Want your kids to be a rising star on YouTube?
 Download Filmora and make your video today.